Normal school: Northeast

-While the state created the Maryland State Normal School in the state constitution of 1864, MSNS wouldn't open its doors in Baltimore until January 15, 1865.
+While the state created the Maryland State Normal School in the state constitution of 1864, MSNS would not open its doors in Baltimore until January 15, 1865.
 The school was moved to Towson, Maryland in 1915.
 In 1935, it was renamed the State Teachers College at Towson, and by 1963 it was changed to a liberal arts school and was renamed Towson State College.
 In 1976 it was renamed Towson State University and by 1997 it was Towson University.